rc0r/afl-utils/README.md

 resume just as many afl instances as it finds output directories for!
 Use the `add` command to start additional afl instances!

+`afl-fuzz` can be run using its `-f <file>` argument to specify the location of the generated sample.
+When using multiple `afl-fuzz` instances a single file obviously can't do the trick, because multiple fuzzers running in parallel would need separate files to store their data.
+For that reason `afl-multicore` extends the provided filename with the instance number similar to the session naming
+scheme: `cur_input` would be extended into `cur_input_000`, `cur_input_001` and
+so on.
+In order to use these files just use `%%` in the target command line specification within the config file. `afl-multicore` will then do all the magic and use the correct files for the different instances of `afl-fuzz`.

+Example config:

+    ...
+    [target]
+    target = /your/app/here
+    cmdline = --some-target-opts --input-file %%
+    # ^- translates to:
+    #    --some-target-opts --input-file /path/to/cur_input_000
+    #    --some-target-opts --input-file /path/to/cur_input_001
+    #    ...

+    ...

+    [afl.ctrl]
+    file = /path/to/cur_input

 ## afl-multikill